2026 Legislative Priorities

 WHO WE ARE

-The Washington County Chamber of Commerce is the independent, influential voice of the Washington County area’s thriving business community, which is considered the economic engine of Oregon.
-We are a member-driven organization proud to represent more than 800 small and large employers and nonprofits operating in Washington County, ranging from local restaurants and auto repair shops to high-tech manufacturers.
+The Washington County Chamber of Commerce is the independent, influential voice for Washington County’s thriving business community, which is considered the economic engine of Oregon.
+We are a member-driven organization, proud to represent more than 800 small and large employers and nonprofits operating in Washington County, ranging from local restaurants and auto repair shops to high-tech manufacturers representing over 75,000 jobs.
 The businesses we represent are integral to making Washington County an economically prosperous, safe, healthy, and innovative place to live, work, and play.

 OUR LEGISLATIVE FOCUS